 How far along is it?
 CBS bought the TV rights to Luna: New Moon before the publication of the first book in a planned duology back in 2015.
 In 2016, NCIS: Los Angeles creator Shane Brennan left the long-running procedural to adapt the book for a planned series.
 Since then?
 Nothing.

 Will it win or die?
 Even author Ian McDonald jokingly refers to Luna: New Moon as “Game Of Domes,” so it could be a mighty contender—if someone would just put it into active development already.
 [Katie Rife]

 Will it win or die?
 Star Wars is obviously huge, Favreau’s Iron Man is arguably one of the most important movies of the past decade, and the setting will let Disney combine the old stuff people like with its newer Star Wars creations.
-That being said, it’s coming to Disney’s streaming service, which won’t have the built-in audience that HBO does.
-This had better be good enough to draw people in.
+Plus, the cast is incredible and the idea of a new Boba Fett-style character is an undeniable draw.
+The only hurdle it has to cross is Disney+ itself, which won’t have the built-in audience that HBO did for Game Of Thrones.
 [Sam Barsanti]

 17. The Passage

 What is it?
 There are three books in Justin Cronin’s horror-dystopian fiction novel series, the first of which is The Passage (that’s also the title of the series as a whole).
 The overarching story is one of a global pandemic that decimates Earth’s population, leaving only vampiric beings and some intrepid survivors in its wake.
 Does that sound like The Strain?
 Sure, but the series actually drew favorable comparisons to The Stand when it debuted.
 Former Friday Night Lights writer Liz Helden has teamed up with Matt Reeves and Ridley Scott to adapt the series for TV.